Apoc70/Presentations/README.md

 This repository holds public PowerPoint presentations that I used in user group meetings, community event, or conferences.

+## General presentations

+Most presentions are organized by year and event.

+## User Groups

+Presentations used for user group meetups include

+- Exchange User Group DACH
+- Teams User Group Berlin

+These are organized by user group.

 ## Stay connected

 - My Blog: [http://blog.granikos.eu](http://blog.granikos.eu)